Jump to section

 Foreign bodies stuck in the cat’s throat are removed, which allows the larynx to return to normal.
 When this happens, the cat will soon begin to meow audibly again.

 When an eosinophilic granuloma forms, the cat’s immune system releases substances that should fight an invasion of parasites.
 These substances induce an allergic response, such as swelling and inflammation of the cat’s throat.
-A course of steroids allows the granuloma to disappear, unless it has become infected.
+A course of steroids might allow the granuloma to disappear, unless it has become infected.
 In that case, the cat also needs antibiotic medication.

 Veterinarians may recommend diet changes or adding supplements to the cat’s food to strengthen its immune system and help fight viral illness.